 - The room was cleaned by Ben.

 So, in the above sentence, the action is “room was cleaned”, while the agent (the person or thing that performs the action) is “Ben”, which in turn, does not coincide with the subject, “room”.

 That’s why this sentence is a passive structure and not an active structure.

 Moreover, the above sentence “the room was cleaned by Ben” is using the correct construction for the past simple in the passive (was/were + past participle).

-All verbal forms such as the present simple, present perfect have a passive equivalent (and different construction, naturally):
+Further, all verbal forms such as the present simple, and present perfect have a passive equivalent (and different construction, naturally):

 |Verbal tense||Active voice||Passive voice|